jeanamarante/catena/README.md

 #### CONST

 Constants used inside the app should be declared here.
 Properties declared inside CONST cannot be changed after the Main module is initialized.
-CONST properties cannot be objects or functions.
-Arrays are valid, but putting an object or function inside of them will throw an error too.
+Nested objects and arrays are recursively frozen too.

 ```js
 CONST.GRAVITY = 9.8;